sspanak/tt9/docs/user-manual.md

 If you do have both a touchscreen and a hardware keypad and prefer having more screen space, disable the software keys from Settings → Appearance.

 It is also recommended to disable the special behavior of the "Back" key working as "Backspace".
 It is useful only for a hardware keypad.
 Usually, it will happen automatically too, but if it does not, go to Settings → Keypad → Select Hotkeys → Backspace key, then select the "--" option.

+### Virtual Keys Overview
+The on-screen keypad works the same as the numpad of a phone with hardware keys.
+If a key provides a single function, it has one label (or icon) indicating that function.
+And if the key provides a secondary "hold" function, it has two smaller labels (or icons), one below the other.

+The Left F4 key (the bottom one on the left-hand side) supports extra functions using swiping.
+Swipe horizontally to switch to the last used keyboard or swipe vertically to display the keyboard selection dialog and switch to a different keyboard.

 ### Resizing the Keyboard Panel While Typing
 In some cases, you may find that the Virtual Keypad is taking up too much screen space, preventing you from seeing what you are typing or some application elements.
 If so, you can resize it by either holding and dragging the Settings/Command Palette key or by dragging the Status Bar (it is where the current language or typing mode is displayed).
 When the height becomes too small, the layout will automatically be switched to "Function keys" or "Suggestion list only".
 Respectively, when resizing up, the layout will change to "Virtual Keypad".
 You can also double-tap the status bar to minimize or maximize instantly.